Footing Design: Why we need foundations?

 Whether modern structures are made up of Reinforced concrete, steel, wood or any other material, they all require foundations to support them.
 As various types of loads like dead load, live load, wind load, earthquake load and snow load are acting on the structure, these loads are eventually transferred down to the foundation, which helps transmits them to the earth beneath.
 It is important to make the foundation strong in order to withstand these loads throughout the service lifespan of the structure.

-What are footing Foundations?
+What are footing foundations?

 Depending upon depth we know that the foundation can be shallow or deep.
 A footing foundation is a shallow foundation type which can be made up of materials like brick masonry or concrete, they are mainly constructed right beneath the wall or column of the structure.

-How Load Transfer Mechanism works in structures?
+How does Load Transfer Mechanism work in structures?

 In civil engineering it is important to know how loading system and load path works in the structure.
 In any structure the load is applied on the slab which get transferred through beams and in turn beams transfers these loads on to the column which are eventually transferred to the foundation.
 From here the loads ‘exit’ your structural system and are transferred to the earth or soil beneath it.
 The foundation must rest on hard strata, thus in most of the structural project the excavation is done in order to find the hard stratum which will help the foundation to rest easily on it without any settlement issues.